WeCanCodeIT/java-bootcamp-resources/git/feature-branches/README.md

  create mode 100644 src/main/resources/static/about-us.html
 ```

+If you have conflicts with `master`, you will need to resolve these conflicts then commit your changes.
+Resolving merge conflicts is outside the scope of this document.

 Afterwards, be sure to `push` your changes to GitHub (`git push`).

 ### Merging your changes into master